With the financial support from the Daphne III Programme of the European Union.

 The publications and website have been produced with the financial support of the Daphne III Programme of the European Union.
 The contents of these publications and website are the sole responsibility of the University of Central Lancashire and can in no way be taken to reflect the views of the European Commission.

-This will be achieved through a number of traditional academic and other wider public engagement activities including:
+The aims were achieved through a number of traditional academic and other wider public engagement activities including:

 Caroline has a Masters degree in Education and works as a research assistant at the Institute of Special Education at the Goethe University in Frankfurt, Germany.
 She specialises in the inclusion of people with learning disabilities and ADHD in higher education and working life.
 Her previous research focused on resilience and coping strategies and the support and inclusion of people with mental health disorders.
 Her special interest is on the psychological effects of hate crime.